 This week has been a difficult one.
 The only thing that could help me relax and make me feel whole again is an excellent starchy meal.
 Yesterday, I stopped at the supermarket to buy fresh codfish and tomatoes.
-The plan was to make pot with tomatoes with a side of broiled plantains.
+The plan was to make the

 Well, that did not happen.
 Crispy Pan-Fried Potatoes with Codfish was on the menu instead.

 There is a good reason why I always buy many types of ingredients.
 I rarely eat the same kind of food every day.
 I am not a creature of habits and therefore able to adapt quickly to changes that are beneficial to me.